3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

-Some works~\cite{fan2023lightgaussian, lee2023compact} consider both simultaneously.
 LightGaussian~\cite{fan2023lightgaussian} introduces a Gaussian pruning strategy based on the global significance score and a distillation strategy for high-degree spherical harmonic parameters.
-Similarly, the work by Lee et al.\cite{lee2023compact} introduces a learnable mask to reduce the number of original Gaussians and a unified hash-grid-based appearance field\cite{muller2022instant} to compress the color parameters.
+Similarly, the work by Lee et al.\cite{lee2023compact} introduces a learnable mask to reduce the number of original Gaussians. {Such methods heavily rely on determining which primitives are non-essential.}

-Unlike the aforementioned works, Self-Organizing Gaussian~\cite{morgenstern2023compact} does not use traditional nontopological VQ codebooks for compressing large numbers of Gaussians.
-Instead, it employs the concept of self-organizing mapping to map Gaussian attributes into corresponding 2D grids.
-The topological relationships in the 2D grids reflect those in the original attribute space, allowing compression algorithms for topologically structured 2D data to be applied to the unordered Gaussian primitives.